CSc-71010-CSCI-77100-Fall-2022/Syllabus/syllabus.md

 ## Office Hours

-Office hours will be held in person (once a week) and via Zoom (once weekly).
+Office hours will be held in-person (once a week) and via [Zoom] (once weekly).
 See Bb for details.
 Attending office hours is optional, and no appointment is necessary.
 Please arrange an alternative meeting time if you cannot make it during the scheduled office hours.
-Appointments during office hours are not allowed.
+Appointments during office hours are disallowed.

 ## Email

 Please post all class-related discussions on Bb.
 Emails to the instructor must be via a CUNY email address for FERPA reasons.
-Also, please ensure that your *correct* email address is entered into the CUNY Blackboard.
+Also, please ensure that your *correct* email address is entered into the [CUNY Blackboard][Blackboard].

 ## Discussion Board